Unlocking locked-in funds

 Investment options with Manulife Investment Management

-Mutual funds can help meet your specific financial needs throughout your life.
-Whether you’re just starting out, accumulating wealth, or are nearing/in retirement, mutual funds offered by Manulife Investment Management can offer you solutions to help build a portfolio that meets your needs.
-Manulife utilizes four principal asset management firms to oversee its extensive fund family.
-Each firm is recognized for its strength and depth of experience in various asset classes and investment styles.
-Manulife is committed to providing superior investment products and services so you can enjoy life and worry less.
+Mutual funds from Manulife Investment Management can help meet your specific financial needs throughout your life.
+Whether you’re just starting out, accumulating wealth, or nearing/in retirement, mutual funds offered by Manulife Investment Management can provide you with solutions to help build a portfolio that meets your needs.

-A guaranteed interest contract (GIC) offers competitive rates plus investment options that include basic, escalating rate, and laddered GIC accounts.
-Investors benefit from a guarantee on their principal investment and from several different investment options that can diversify and add flexibility to a portfolio.
-Manulife Investment Management GICs can be an ideal solution for conservative investors looking to help grow their wealth but who are also concerned about minimizing risk.
+Guaranteed interest accounts (GIAs) offer competitive rates plus investment options.
+Investors benefit from a guarantee on their principal investment, and from several different investment options that can diversify and add flexibility to their portfolio.
+GIAs can be an ideal solution for conservative investors who are looking to help grow their wealth but concerned about minimizing risk.

 1 In certain jurisdictions, unlocking locked-in funds may jeopardize the creditor protection that locked-in funds can provide.
 Furthermore, unlocking may reduce any survivor benefit and priority payment available to your spouse on death.
 In Quebec, locked-in funds (LIFs, LIRAs, and locked-in RRSPs) can, in most cases, be paid directly to your spouse (or common-law partner), avoiding your estate.
 In the case of unlocked funds (excluding a segregated fund contract RRSP or RRIF), the death benefit will go through your estate and your spouse will be forced to wait until the estate is settled before the funds are received.
 2 Quebec, Manitoba, New Brunswick, Alberta, and British Columbia pension legislation permits LIF clients who begin a LIF in the middle of a calendar year with funds transferred from a LIRA or pension plan to take the full maximum payment for the year.
-First year payments under other jurisdictions must be prorated based on the number of months the LIF was in force.
+First-year payments under other jurisdictions must be prorated based on the number of months the LIF was in force.
 Therefore, depending on your jurisdiction, the amount you can unlock in year one may be impacted by when you begin a LIF.
 3 There’s no pension legislation in Prince Edward Island, so such funds are administered under the rules of the pension plan from which funds were transferred.
 4 The transfer back from a LIF to a LIRA results in an income inclusion, and an offsetting deduction is available.
-While there’s no impact to your net income and most income-tested benefits, it may have an impact where eligibility is based on gross income, before deductions such as contributions to the Quebec Health Services Fund and eligibility for the Ontario Student Assistance Program (OSAP).
-5 Assumes Ontario LIF.
-The withdrawal percentages are based on the client’s age, the contract value on January 1, 2021, and the current year’s Canadian Socio-Economic Information Management System (CANSIM) rate.
+While there’s no impact to your net income and most income-tested benefits, it may have an impact where eligibility is based on gross income before deductions such as contributions to the Quebec Health Services Fund and eligibility for the Ontario Student Assistance Program (OSAP).
+5 For temporary income recipients under 54, payments are received monthly.
+If you want to transfer these payments to an RRSP or RRIF, you must complete the associated paperwork on a per payment basis.
+Temporary income is not available for those 65 and over.
+Regardless of age, when a life income is taken, the transferrable amount can be transferred to an RRSP or RRIF in the same manner outlined above.
+6 Assumes Ontario LIF.
+The withdrawal percentages are based on the client’s age, the contract value on January 1, 2023, and the current year’s Canadian Socio-Economic Information Management System (CANSIM) rate.